 At Andoversford Primary School, we have adopted a mastery approach to mathematics so that all pupils can secure a deep understanding of the concepts that they are taught.
 Our approach to maths teaching is fully inclusive and ensures that all children make progress together.
 We strive to give all children access to the skills that they need to develop both a deep conceptual understanding and fluency in the fundamentals of mathematics.
-Having a positive attitude, along with the willingness to make mistakes, underpins everything we do in maths.
+Having a positive attitude, along with the willingness to make mistakes, underpins everything we do in maths and helps us to support the development of enthusiastic, resilient and confident mathematicians.

 We teach The National Curriculum for mathematics, which aims to ensure that all pupils: